-2. Eligibility Criteria (Homelessness Prevention): Did the recipient or its subrecipient $\Box$ document that all program participants who received homelessness prevention assistance: Yes No N/A a. met the eligibility criteria of the "at risk of homelessness" definition or categories 2, 3, or 4 (if category 4, not sleeping in a place described in category (1)) of the "homeless" definition; and b. have an annual income (as determined in accordance with 24 CFR 5.609) below 30% AMI?
-[24 CFR 576.103; 24 CFR 576.401(c); 24 CFR 576.500(b); 24 CFR 576.500(c); 24 CFR 576.500( 576.500(e); 24 CFR 576.500(f)] Describe Basis for Conclusion: Describe Basis for Conclusion.
-3. Eligibility Criteria (Rapid Re-housing): Did the recipient or its subrecipient $\Box$ document that all program participants who received rapid re-housing assistance ш • met the eligibility criteria: Yes No N/A a. under category (1) of the homeless definition, or b. under category (4) and live in an emergency shelter or place described in category (1) of the homeless definition?
-[24 CFR 576.104; 24 CFR 576.500(b); 24 CFR 576.500(f)] Describe Basis for Conclusion: 4.
-4. Re-evaluations (Rapid Re-housing/Homelessness Prevention): Do program participant records document that the recipient or its subrecipient Ш Ш re-evaluated program participants' eligibility and the types and amounts of Yes No N/A assistance the program participant needs not less than once every 3 months for program participants receiving homelessness prevention assistance and not less than once annually for program participants receiving rapid re-housing assistance?
+2. Eligibility Criteria (Homelessness Prevention): Did the recipient or its subrecipient document that all program participants who received homelessness prevention Ш Ш assistance: Yes No N/A a. met the eligibility criteria of the "at risk of homelessness" definition or categories 2, 3, or 4 (if category 4, not sleeping in a place described in category (1)) of the "homeless" definition; and b. have an annual income (as determined in accordance with 24 CFR 5.609) below 30% AMI?
+[24 CFR 576.103; 24 CFR 576.401(c); 24 CFR 576.500(b); 24 CFR 576.500(c); 24 CFR 576.500(e); 24 CFR 576.500(f)] Describe Basis for Conclusion: 3. ٠.
+Eligibility Criteria (Rapid Re-housing): Did the recipient or its subrecipient document that all program participants who received rapid re-housing assistance Ш met the eligibility criteria: Yes No N/A a. under category (1) of the homeless definition, or b. under category (1) of the nomeless definition, or b. under category (4) and live in an emergency shelter or place described in category (1) of the homeless definition?
+[24 CFR 576.104; 24 CFR 576.500(b); 24 CFR 576.500(f)] Describe Basis for Conclusion: Describe Basis for Conclusion: 4.
+Re-evaluations (Rapid Re-housing/Homelessness Prevention): Do program participant records document that the recipient or its subrecipient Yes No N/A re-evaluated program participants' eligibility and the types and amounts of 163 NO IN/A assistance the program participant needs not less than once every 3 months for program participants receiving homelessness prevention assistance and not less than once annually for program participants receiving rapid re-housing assistance?
 [24 CFR 576.401(b)(1); 24 CFR 576.500(f)] Describe Basis for Conclusion: